henry2004y/Batsrus.jl/docs/src/man/log.md

 The simple multiblock VTK format conversion can only deal with data within a block, but it cannot figure out the connectivities between neighboring blocks.
 To fill the gap between blocks, we have to retrieve the tree data stored in `.tree` files.
 This requires a in-depth understanding of the grid tree structure in BATSRUS, and it took me a whole week to think, write and debug the code!

+Information contained in `iTree_IA`:
+✓ the status of the node (used, unused, to be refined, to be coarsened, etc.);
+✓ the current, the maximum allowed and minimum allowed AMR levels for this node;
+✓ the three integer coordinates with respect to the whole grid;
+✓ the index of the parent node (if any);
+✓ the indexes of the children nodes (if any);
+✓ the processor index where the block is stored for active nodes;
+✓ the local block index for active nodes.

 Basically, it requires several steps:
 1. Obtain the neighbor block indexes.
 2. Obtain the relative AMR level between neighbor blocks.